 Mr Maloney joined a session on Friday afternoon focusing on sustainability and AMR as well as the contribution of the beef and dairy sector to Ireland’s economic revival.
 This session also featured Bill Callanan, chief inspector, Department of Agriculture, Food & the Marine; and Professor Martin Cormican, national clinical lead for HCAI and AMR with NUI Galway.

 DRAMATIC CHANGES IN VETERINARY PROFESSION OVERSEAS

-A corporate practice panel discussion takes Saturday 13, which will review the dramatic changes taking place in the structure of the veterinary profession worldwide and in the UK farm animal sector, debating whether these changes create opportunities or are bad for the veterinary profession, farmers and the public.
+A corporate practice panel discussion took place on Saturday 13, which reviewed the dramatic changes taking place in the structure of the veterinary profession worldwide and in the UK farm animal sector, debating whether these changes create opportunities or are bad for the veterinary profession, farmers and the public.

 “Worldwide, the ownership of the veterinary profession is passing from qualified veterinary practitioners to big business,” says Chris Bainton, managing director of VetCel.

 Mr Bainton maintains the view that looking after the needs of the independent veterinary practice should always be the primary focus and expresses concerns that the vast majority of vets could only ever be employees in their own profession.
 He does not agree with developments in the UK, saying it ‘will end badly’.

 Dr Tim Potter BVETMED PHD MRCVS, who serves on Westpoint’s Clinical Governance Board, points to the recent shift away from the traditional mixed practices towards specialist farm animal practices in the UK.